amyquinton/amyquinton.github.io/_posts/2019-11-13-drawdown-sdgs.md

 While this analysis is not precise, the purpose is to provide a snapshot of the clear positive links between well described and measurable climate change mitigation solutions and the SDGs.

-**The size of each rectangles corresponds to the number of Drawdown Solutions that could help achieve the SDG.
-So the bigger the SDG rectangle, the more Drawdown Solutions could be applied.**
+**The size of each rectangle corresponds to the number of Drawdown Solutions that could help achieve the SDG.
+So the bigger the SDG rectangle, the more Drawdown Solutions that apply.**

 ![]({{"/images/sdg-blog1/treemap1-1.png"|absolute_url}})